vpec/helloworld-pipeline/README.md

 $ kubectl apply -f kubernetes/fluentd-daemonset.yaml
 ```

 Deploy the helloworld app to the minikube active cluster.
+This manifest deploys 3 replicas of the helloworld app.
 ```
 $ kubectl apply -f kubernetes/helloworld-deployment.yaml
 ```